dmoose/openApiGo/README.md

 - Endpoints grouped by tag, with parameters, responses, operation IDs, and media types.
 - Schemas with property types, required flags, default values, and enums where available.

+See `pkg/markdown/testdata` for example Swagger 2.0 and OpenAPI 3.x documents used in tests.

 ### Minimal example

 ```go